 La Fontaine de Mars opened in 1908 making it one of the oldest bistros in Paris.
 The charming tiled floors, red and white checked tablecloths, and friendly service will make you feel as if you’re in a Paris from yesteryears.
 They are known for their incredible Escargot de Bourgogne “Fontaine de Mars,” roasted chicken with mashed potatoes (a Sunday specialty), and incredible wine list.
 When the weather is nice the restaurant also has a wonderful terrace.
-A great option not far from the Eiffel Tower!
+A great option classic French restaurant in Paris not far from the Eiffel Tower!
 La Fontaine de Mars, 129 Rue Saint-Dominique, 75007 Paris

 Bistrot Paul Bert

 In France, a bistrot is different from a restaurant.
 A casual neighborhood bistrot has quick and efficient service, a simple menu, and a lively atmosphere.
 Bistrot Paul Bert is a quintessential Parisian bistrot, which is why locals and visitors alike love it.
 Expect high quality, carefully sourced ingredients and wines that come straight from the vignerons (winegrowers).
 You can’t go wrong with just about anything on the chalkboard menu.
 Bistrot Paul Bert, 18 Rue Paul Bert, 75011 Paris (closed Sundays and Mondays).